Almugera Kabar

-Almugera Raouf Mohammed Kabar (born 6 June 2006) is a German footballer who plays as a left-back for the Regionalliga West club Borussia Dortmund II.
+Almugera Raouf Mohammed Kabar (born 6 June 2006) is a German professional footballer who plays as a left-back or left wing-back for Eredivisie club NEC, on loan from Bundesliga club Borussia Dortmund.

-Career
+Club career

+Borussia Dortmund

-Kabar is a youth product of the academies of SV Hüsten 09, Hammer SpVg, before joining Borussia Dortmund in 2019.
+Kabar is a youth product of the academies of SV Hüsten 09, and Hammer SpVg, before joining Borussia Dortmund in 2019.
 On 4 May 2023, he extended his contract with Borussia Dortmund until 2026.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
+On 26 October 2024, he made his Bundesliga debut as a substitute in a 2–1 away defeat against FC Augsburg, where he was also sent off in stoppage time after receiving a second yellow card.

+Loan to NEC

+On 14 August 2026, Kabar joined Eredivisie club NEC, on loan for the 2026–27 season.

-International
+International career

 Born in Germany, Kabar is of Libyan descent.
 In May 2023, he was selected by Christian Wück for their winning campaign at the European Championship for the Germany under-17s.
 He worked their way up their youth categories, reaching the U19s in 2023.
 He notably had a strong performance in the semifinal, with a goal and assist against the Poland U17s.